From exceptional collections to motivic decompositions via noncommutative motives: Proof of Theorem

 we then obtain an isomorphism

 for every $1 \leq i \leq m$.
-A recursive argument using \eqref{eq:iso-key} and the fact that $\cD^b_\dg(\cX)=\langle E_1, \ldots, E_m\rangle_\dg$ gives then rise to the above isomorphism \eqref{eq:iso-total}. \end{proof} Consider the following commutative diagram~:
+A recursive argument using \eqref{eq:iso-key} and the fact that $\cD^b_\dg(\cX)=\langle E_1, \ldots, E_m\rangle_\dg$ gives then rise to the above isomorphism \eqref{eq:iso-total}. \end{proof} Consider the following commutative diagram:

 Some explanations are in order.
-The lower-right rectangle was constructed in \cite[Thm.~1.1]{CvsNC}.
-The category $\Chow(k)_\bbQ\!/_{\!\!-\otimes \bbQ(1)}$ is the orbit category associated to the Tate motive $\bbQ(1)$ (which is the $\otimes$-inverse of the Lefschetz motive ${\bf L}$) and $\Hmo_0(k)_\bbQ$ is obtained from $\Hmo_0(k)$ by tensoring each abelian group of morphisms with $\bbQ$.
-Moreover, the functor $R(-)$ is additive and fully-faithful and $\cD^\perf_\dg(-)$ stands for the derived dg category of perfect complexes.
-Since $\cX$ is regular every bounded complex of coherent sheaves is perfect (up to quasi-isomorphism) and so we have a natural Morita equivalence $\cD^\perf_\dg(\cX) \simeq \cD^b_\dg(\cX)$.
-Finally, the upper-left triangle in the one diagram is the one associated to \eqref{eq:diagram-one}-\eqref{eq:func-final}.
+The lower-right rectangle is due to Kontsevich; see \cite[Thm.~1.1]{CvsNC}.
+The category $\Chow(k)_\bbQ\!/_{\!\!-\otimes \bbQ(1)}$ is the orbit category associated to the Tate motive $\bbQ(1)$ (which is the $\otimes$-inverse of the Lefschetz motive ${\bf L}$) and $R(-)$ is a $\bbQ$-linear additive fully-faithful functor; recall from \S\ref{sub:K0} since $\cX$ is regular we have a natural Morita equivalence $\cD^\perf_\dg(\cX) \simeq \cD^b_\dg(\cX)$.
+Finally, the upper-left triangle in the above diagram is the one associated to \eqref{eq:diagram-one}-\eqref{eq:func-final}.

-The commutativity of the above diagram \eqref{eq:diagram}, the natural Morita equivalence $\cD^b_\dg(k)\simeq \cD^b_\dg(\Spec(k))$ of dg categories, and the fact that the functor $R(-)$ is additive and fully faithful, imply that the image of \eqref{eq:iso-total} under $(-)_\bbQ$ can be identified with the isomorphism
+The commutativity of the above diagram \eqref{eq:diagram}, the natural Morita equivalence $\cD^b_\dg(k)\simeq \cD^b_\dg(\Spec(k))$ of dg categories, and the fact that the functor $R(-)$ is additive and fully faithful, imply that the image of \eqref{eq:iso-total} under $(-)^\natural_\bbQ$ can be identified with the isomorphism

 in the orbit category $\Chow(k)_\bbQ\!/_{\!\!-\otimes \bbQ(1)}$.
 Hence, since $M(\mathrm{Spec}(k))_\bbQ$ is the $\otimes$-unit of $\Chow(k)_\bbQ$ and the automorphism $-\otimes \bbQ(1)$ of $\Chow(k)_\bbQ$ is additive, there are morphisms